open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/exporters.md

 #### OpenTelemetry Collector

-We recommend that setup an [OpenTelemetry Collector](/docs/collector/) to receive your telemetry.
-To try out and verify your instrumentation quickly, you can run the collector in a docker container and with a basic configuration, that will write all received telemetry to the console.
+We recommend that you setup an [OpenTelemetry Collector](/docs/collector/) to export your telemetry to.
+To try out and verify your instrumentation quickly, you can run the collector in a docker container that writes telemetry directly to the console.

 In an empty directory, create a file called `collector-config.yaml` with the following content: